benoitc/gunicorn/SECURITY.md

 ## Python Versions

+Gunicorn runs on Python 3.12+, supporting only the latest (N) and previous (N-1) Python versions.
-Gunicorn runs on Python 3.7+, we *highly recommend* the latest release of a [supported series](https://devguide.python.org/versions/) and will not prioritize issues exclusively affecting in EoL environments.
+We *highly recommend* the latest release of a [supported series](https://devguide.python.org/versions/) and will not prioritize issues affecting EoL environments.